 Indoor Attractions During Winter

-Of course, there’s always the attraction of simply staying in, having a beer or a glass of wine in convivial company in front of a roaring log fire.
+Of course, there’s always the attraction of simply staying in, having a beer or a glass of wine with convivial company in front of a roaring log fire.

 The only national public holiday in the Australian winter is the Queen’s Birthday holiday.
 This holiday takes place on the second Monday in June in all Australian states apart from Western Australia.